Simon-Brandt/ShellArgparser/docs/tutorial/standalone_usage.md

                                  (default: "row")
 [--usage-options=CHAR...]        the short (single-character) option names to
-                                 invoke the usage message (default: "u") [--usage-style=STYLE...]         the color and style specification for usage messages (default: "italic") [--use-long-options]             use the long option names for parsing (default: true) [--use-short-options]            use the short option names for parsing
+                                 invoke the usage message (default: "u") [--usage-style=STYLE...]
+(DEPRECATED) the color and style specification for usage messages, deprecated in favor of "--style-file=FILE" (default: "italic") [--use-long-options]             use the long option names for parsing (default: true) [--use-short-options]            use the short option names for parsing